-Heart Attack Coupland, Texas
+Heart Attack Coupland, TX

-Generally, the following are the most popular indications of a heart attack:
+Generally, the following are the most prevalent indications of a heart attack:

-- Squeezing or Pulling in the Chest
+- Compressing or Pulling in the Chest Area

-- Burning Feeling in the Chest
+- Burning Sensation in the Chest

 - Pain in the neck, jaw, shoulder, arm, or back